hansfilipelo/suspender/README.md

 suspender
 =========

 Multi-threaded suspender for VMware ESXi virtual machines.
 Suspends all machines on a given host.
+Written in Python.